marloncalleja/Alarm-Clock-System/README.md

 The 'source' folder contains the code for such implementation, schematics and datasheets were added to 'utility'.

-Further project details can be found with the attached write-up (PDF file).
+Further project details can be found inside the attached write-up (PDF file).